Aerospike engine: ARCA Space

-In March 2017 ARCA Space Corporation announced their intention to build a single-stage-to-orbit rocket (SSTO), named Haas 2CA, using a linear aerospike engine.
+In March 2017 ARCA Space Corporation announced their intention to build a single-stage-to-orbit (SSTO) rocket, named Haas 2CA, using a linear aerospike engine.
 The rocket is designed to send up to 100 kg into low-Earth orbit, at a price of US$1 million per launch.
 They later announced that their Executor Aerospike engine would produce 50500 lbf of thrust at sea level and 73800 lbf of thrust in a vacuum.

 In June 2017, ARCA announced that they would fly their Demonstrator3 rocket to space, also using a linear aerospike engine.
 This rocket was designed to test several components of their Haas 2CA at lower cost.
 They announced a flight for August 2017.
 In September 2017, ARCA announced that, after being delayed, their linear aerospike engine was ready to perform ground tests and flight tests on a Demonstrator3 rocket.

-On December 20, 2019, ARCA tested the LAS 25DA aerospike steam rocket engine for the Launch Assist System.
+On 20 December 2019, ARCA tested the LAS 25DA aerospike steam rocket engine for the Launch Assist System.